Banged to rights.

 The premise is: “Difficult Brits do time in a full-on Florida jail” and as a result will be scared into seeing the error of their ways and adjust their current behaviour and attitude to crime before it becomes too late.

 In his book ‘Black Box Thinking’, Matthew Syed explains how the same experiment took place in the late 1970s in New York.
 In a programme titled ‘Scared Straight’, the idea was exactly the same.
-Take a bunch of delinquent (or near-delinquent) teens and introduce them to real inmates who would both be intimidating and terrifying in delivering what real life is like for hardened criminals in one of the world’s most notorious prisons.
+Take a bunch of delinquent (or near-delinquent) teens and introduce them to real inmates.
+These would both be intimidating and terrifying in delivering what real life is like for hardened criminals in one of the world’s most notorious prisons.

 It makes for great television.
 Parents love it as a tool to hopefully cut through all the nagging.
 Kids love it as they watch and think they’re too cool or ‘hard’ to be intimidated by it.
 The exact same emotions of those families participating.
 However, the bravado soon turns to tears and on the face of it, they commit to change their ways.